 This is juxtaposed against the constrained-baseline method, which follows a similar, yet opposite process: all items but one are constrained to be equal across groups, and the items are iteratively tested (Wang, 2004).
 The single freely estimated item is tested for DIF with a Wald test.
 Then, the next item is tested by constraining all remaining parameters again.
 This process is repeated until every item has been tested.
 The constrained-baseline approach performs well when the effect of DIF on the model is not severe (Stark et al., 2006) and allows for every item to be tested, in contrast with the free-baseline method where anchors cannot be tested (Chun, 2016).
 This approach’s disadvantages include the need for multiple model testing and the potential biasing effects of model misspecification (i.e., DIF items are held equal).
 Finally, there is the sequential free-baseline approach where DIF testing is done in two phases.
 In phase one, non-DIF items are identified by using the constrained-baseline approach.
 Then, in phase two, the non-DIF items from phase one are used as anchors in a free-baseline run of the model.
 Any items from this second phase that display DIF are then flagged (Chun et al., 2016).

 To modify these methods for FC data, Lee and colleagues (2021) proposed that when identifying a multi-group first-order TIRT model, entire blocks of items, the thresholds and loadings, should be constrained to be equal across groups rather than a single item.
 With the first-order TIRT model it is not possible to parse out uniform vs nonuniform DIF as all parameters within a block need to be constrained.
 However, when using the second-order model, uniform DIF can be tested by examining constraints on the utility means (t) in the block.
 Nonuniform DIF can be analyzed by examining the loadings (λ).
 In the constrained-baseline approach, all blocks are constrained to be equal except for one.
 In the free-baseline approach, only the anchor blocks are constrained, while the remaining blocks are estimated freely in both groups.
 The free blocks are then tested for DIF by conducting a Wald test with degrees of freedom equal to the number of constraints estimated in each block.
 For example, when testing uniform DIF in a triad block, there are two df, one for each freely estimated utility mean in the block.
 Because the utility means within each block are interconnected and the items are multidimensional, the Wald test examines both freely estimated utility means simultaneously.
-In Fig. 2, this means t1 would be constrained to 0 for model identification, then t2 and t3 would be tested for equality across groups simultaneously.
+In Fig. 2, this means μt1 would be constrained to 0 for model identification, then μt2 and μt3would be tested for equality across groups simultaneously.
 In this way, the model tests differential block functioning across the groups rather than differential item functioning.

 Previous Research on DIF Testing in Forced-Choice